bhontz/SAGEmentor/README.md

 **Version History**

-Summary of functionality through 2020-02-07
+Summary of functionality through 2020-02-09

+..+ simple "water tracker" for illustration and prompting discussion

 ..+ functional ToDo view (add a todo item, delete a todo item)